Can Pork Be Pink In The Middle?

 Yes, there is.
 So when you cook, say a pork chop, the surface of the meat is not cooked to 145°F. It’s usually quite higher, hot enough to kill any surface-level bacteria that would normally be on the outside of the meat.
 So 145°F is perfectly fine for cuts like a pork loin, tenderloin, and pork chops.

 However, ground pork products are entirely different.
-That can be ground pork that gets seasoned and browned for tacos or sausages made from ground pork.
+That can be ground pork that gets seasoned and browned for a breakfast hash or even store-bought (or homemade) sausages.
 The reason they are different?
 All that surface-level bacteria that would normally get destroyed during the cooking process is instead chopped up and worked throughout the entirety of the ground meat.
 So now you need to cook it to at least 160°F per the USDA guidelines.

 Now that’s a food safety issue.
 Are there other cuts of pork that we simply do not want to cook to only 145°F?
 Hey, this is a grilling and barbecue website.
 We all know that we want our spare and baby back ribs as well as our pork butts to go well beyond those temperatures.
 We need higher internal temperatures to break down all that connective tissue and render as much of that fat as possible.